Right Here, Close to Home!

 Our Hospitalist Program

-Dr. Diefenderfer and Dr. Caudill will assume care for hospitalized patient, while working in coordination with the patient’s primary care provider.
+Dr. Diefenderfer and Dr. Caudill will assume care for a hospitalized patient, while working in coordination with the patient’s primary care provider.

 The hospitalists at Troy Regional Medical Center are internal medicine specialists who focus exclusively on the care and treatment of hospitalized patients.
 They maintain communication with the primary care provider throughout the patient’s stay, and upon discharge, transfer the patient’s care back to the primary care provider.